 Intarsia allows knitters to paint pictures on their knitting and control color, while making a single layer fabric.
 Have you ever wondered why intarsia is always done in stockinette?
 Intarsia garter stitch is tricky but a lot of fun to knit!
 Learn to break that rule, so the benefits of garter stitch (reversible fabric that does not curl, and row gauge that equals stitch gauge) can be incorporated into your intarsia designs.

 1040 Easy Inside Annetarsia : A New Approach to Intarsia Knitting

 Expand your horizons to conquer non-stranded color knitting.
-No previous experience with intarsia required!
-Learn ways to manage multiple yarn supplies, read colorwork charts, and to deal efficiently with the ends.
-Confidently link the yarns between sections and make beautiful motifs and to create a flat, single layer of stockinette where YOU control the color.
-You won't believe how easily you will produce professional results.
+No previous experience with intarsia is required!
+Learn ways to manage multiple yarns, to read colorwork charts, and to deal efficiently with the ends.
+You'll develop confidence as you link the yarns between sections and create a flat, single layer of stockinette where YOU control the color.
+You won't believe how easily you will knit motifs and produce professional results.